Server Certificates

 Environment Variables

-To conifgure the server certificates use the following Environment Variables:
+To configure the server certificates use the following Environment Variables:

 - BASE_URL: URL the platform will be reachable at (should have the same IP/hostname as specified in the certificate)